apulbere/apulbere.github.io/_posts/2020-08-31-java-sealed-class.md

     }
 }
 ```
 In `main` we'll create a list of strings and use it in a `for` loop.
-Sadly, pattern matching with switch is not yet available, so will make use of JEP 305.
+Sadly, pattern matching with switch is not yet available, so will make use of enhanced `instanceof` (JEP-305).
 The stop condition is when we hit `Nil`:

 ```java
 public static void main(String[] args) {